thechutrain/tictactoe.js/README.md

 # tictactoe.js

-A browser-based take on the classic boardgame, battleship.js is a project that I worked on for fun to learn javascript and jQuery.
+A browser-based game of tic tac toe.
+This is my first javascript mini-project, and I am using it as an opportunity to learn javascript and jQuery.
 Enjoy!

 ## Play the game

-Visit <a target="_blank" href="https://thechutrain.github.io/battleship.js/battleship.html"> this website </a> to check out this program.
+Visit <a target="_blank" href="https://thechutrain.github.io/tictactoe.js/ticTacToe.html"> this website </a> to check out this program.

 ## Things to Do: